The edge of discovery: Controlling the local false discovery rate at the margin: Introduction

 As above, if $\pi_0$ is unknown, we can either estimate it or conservatively bound $\pi_0 \leq 1$.

 The relationship between our method and the Grenander estimator is convenient for asymptotic analysis because the latter is very well studied; see the book by \citet{groeneboom2014nonparametric} for a thorough treatment.
 The Grenander estimator has previously been considered for estimating the~$\lfdr$ \citep{strimmer2008unified} as well as for estimating the null proportion~$\pi_0$ \citep{langaas2005estimating}.
-While~$\gren$ may be efficiently computed via the pool adjacent violators algorithm~\citep{RWD88}, the definition in \eqref{eq-def-procedure} is usually preferred for computational purposes.
+The density estimator~$\gren$ may be efficiently computed via the pool adjacent violators algorithm~\citep[see, e.g.,][Chapter 1]{RWD88}, but the definition of $R_\tol$ in \eqref{eq-def-procedure} provides a way to characterize and run our procedure without explicitly computing~$\gren$.